 As I mentioned in my last post, we have been busy working on building, installing & painting window trim in the living room.
-We also went and visited a blinds supplier Westral and decided on some blinds we wanted.
+We also decided to buy venetian blinds online that we’ve been wanting for awhile.
 This room has come a looooooong way since we bought the house and the trim around the 6 very large windows was really just icing on the cake (visit EZWindowSolutions.com to see pictures).

 In case you don’t remember, this room used to be dark, dark dark, with a low paneled ceiling and WAY over the legal limit of very old knotty pine paneling.
 A crime, I tell ya.
 When we raised the ceiling, ripped out the paneling, and drywalled the whole joint, we framed in the windows and painted everything but waited to install any sort of trim, partly in order to take a work break over the holidays and partly to give me time to figure out just what we wanted to do.
 So, here’s where we’ve been for a while…

 Naked, trimless windows.
 No bueno.
 As much as I was dying to put the finishing touches on the windows, I wanted to be sure to make the right decision when it came to style, size, width, etc. because with 6 very large windows, any issues here would surely stick out like a sore thumb.

 Staying true to form, not much in this old house is level, evenly spaced, straight, or easy for that matter, so we knew it would be important to pay attention to detail and make precise measurements in order to get the best results.

 With all of these issues, and the fact that I was looking for a very simple style of trim, we decided to make our own.
 With a bit of extra work, we’d then be able to get exactly what we wanted, make any tweaks and edits to compensate for issues along the way, and save some money.
 Win, win, win.